OUR WORK

 Work done with our strategic partners including trainings and beyond.

-Creating tools to support everyday TJ.
+Creating resources to support transformative justice.

 [Time lapsed photo of the stars in the night sky, blurred so they look like dashed slightly curved lines, some brighter than others.
 Together they form many, many thin concentric circles.]